Building Stairs

 How to Calculate Step Rise and Run

-This section describes how to calculate rise and run of stairs, while discussing important building codes related to stair construction.
+This section describes how to calculate stair rise and run while discussing building codes related to stair construction.
 Some of these are listed below:

 - The maximum Riser Height (step rise) should not be more than 7 3/4" (196 mm)